Oauth-Celestial/Connectivity_Watcher/README.md

 # Things to Add in Your Custom Widget

-In Your custom widget you can add isConnectedtoNetwork() to the button click to check if your clent network is back and it will remove the widget if network is back
+In Your custom widget you can add isConnectedtoNetwork() to the button click to check if your client network is back and it will remove the widget if network is back